diffplug/gitfromscratch/time-travel/merge/merge.md

 When you have multiple people working on one project, merge conflicts are inevitable, and they're not a big deal.
 However, it's important to be methodical about whether those evil merges end up in "team" branches (`master`) or in "personal" (`my-feature`) branches.

 Because you understand your changes better than anyone else, it's best if you take on the full burden of evil merges.
 This way, when you click through the history of a team branch like `master` and only look at the first parents, you'll always see a clean, non-evil merge.
-The feature branches (which end up as the second parent in merges to the team branch) will have all the evil branches.
+The feature branches (which end up as the second parent in merges to the team branch) will have all the evil merges.

 Here's how to do this: